-Greenhouse Gases (GHGs) means the natural and anthropogenic gases which trap thermal radiation in the Earth’s atmosphere and as specified in Annex A to the Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC) [or otherwise specified by the UNFCCC at the date of this agreement].
-[These GHGs are currently: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6), and nitrogen trifluoride (NF3).]
+Greenhouse Gases (GHGs) means the natural and anthropogenic gases which trap thermal radiation in the Earth’s atmosphere as specified in Annex A to the Kyoto Protocol to the United Nations Framework Convention on Climate Change (UNFCCC) [or otherwise specified by the UNFCCC at the date of this agreement].
+[These GHGs are currently: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).]

 Net Zero Target means that the net balance between (a) Greenhouse Gas Emissions from all the Group’s operations and (b) Greenhouse Gas removals, accounted for by credits from either Carbon Insetting or Carbon Offsetting projects, is zero by [specify date].